 Despite being only 160 plain text characters, companies are sending more transactional texts than ever before.

-According to UK research agency, Mobile Squared, over 1.2 million businesses started using A2P SMS in 2020.
+According to UK research agency, Mobile Squared,

 With a projected global growth of 87% by 2025, it’s clear that the simple SMS is here for the long term.